 Share-based Compensation.
 The Company maintains a stock option plan for the benefit of its employees and directors.
-The Company records share-based compensation costs which are measured at the grant date based on the fair value of the award and are recognized as expense over the applicable vesting period of the stock award using the straight-line method.
+The Company records share-based compensation costs as expense over the applicable vesting period of the stock award using the straight-line method.
+The compensation costs to be expensed are measured at the grant date based on the fair value of the award.
 The Company has adopted the alternative transition method for calculating the tax effects of share-based compensation which allows for a simplified method of calculating the tax effects of employee share-based compensation.
 Because the Company has a full valuation allowance on its deferred tax assets, at this time the granting and exercise of stock options has no impact on the income tax provisions.

-The Company recognized approximately \$22,700 and \$44,100 of share-based compensation expenses during the three and six months ended February 28, 2011, respectively.
-The Company recognized approximately \$19,600 and \$42,300 of share-based compensation expenses during the three and six months ended February 28, 2010, respectively.
+The Company recognized approximately \$25,300 and \$69,300 of share-based compensation expense during the three and nine months ended May 31, 2011, respectively.
+The Company recognized approximately \$13,600 and \$55,900 of share-based compensation expense during the three and nine months ended May 31, 2010, respectively.